Photo Source: Don Brown

 Map Source: People Group Location: Omid.
 Other geography / data: GMI.
 Map Design: Joshua Project

 |Christian Adherents:||0.91 %|

 |Affinity Bloc:||South Asian Peoples|

-* Pray that God will embolden Newar believers to witness to their neighbors.
+* Pray that God will give the Newah believers boldness to share Christ with their own people.

 * Ask God to raise up prayer teams who will break up the spiritual soil of Nepal through worship and intercession.

 * Ask the Lord to bring forth a strong and growing Newah church for the glory of His name!